kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 </dependency>
 ```

-We have to provide configuration to access the etcd server:
+We have to provide the configuration to access the etcd server:

 ```yaml
 discovery: